 - to facilitate quality technical-vocational education and training towards holistic competency and proficiency of the individuals in the different technology areas;

-The College of Teacher Education and Human Kinetics (CTE & HK) aims to develop future elementary, secondary and technology teachers who are imbued with the idealism of the humanist, with a sense of respect for the advancement of Philippine life and culture, and with a genuine desire to facilitate learning and be conveyors of knowledge and values in all disciplines.
+The College of Teacher Education aims to develop future elementary, secondary and technology school teachers who are imbued with ideals of humanist, with the sense of respect for the advancement of Philippine life and culture, and with a genuine desire to facilitate learning and be conveyors of knowledge and values in all disciplines with excellence and global competitiveness.

 - provide greater understanding of the thrusts of government in its role of nation building through a general education program that instills love of country, culture, integrity, dignity of work and spiritual vigor;

-- provide opportunities as formation center of quality and excellence in the different programs like BEED, BSED, BSIEd, BSECEd and BSCOEd to students in Region IV and neighboring areas; and
+- provide opportunities as formation center of quality and excellence in the different programs like BEED and BSED to students in Region IV and neighboring areas; and

 - provide adequate reservoir of teachers trained to teach in the elementary, secondary and tertiary levels.